guardian/guration/README.md

 ##### `dropOnNode: ?boolean`

-A boolean that defaults to `treu`, which specifics whether `getNodeProps` will return props that allow dropping on top of the node element.
+A boolean that defaults to `treu`, which specifics whether `getNodeProps` will return props that allow dropping on top of the node.
 If this is true, dropping in the top 50% of the node will result in a drop at that node's index, and likewise dropping in the bottom 50% will result in a drop at the index after that node.

 ## Example